 BASIC ONE-YEAR WARRANTY.
-HEARTH & HOME TECHNOLOGIES INC., located at 20802 Kensington Boulevard, Lakeville, MN 55044, warrants to the original owner that your new HEARTH & HOME TECHNOLOGIES Gas Appliance (the "Product") will be free from defects in materials and workmanship for a period of one year from the date of installation.
-During the first year, HEARTH & HOME TECHNOLOGIES will replace or repair, at its discretion, any defective components at its sole cost and expense, including payment of all reasonable labor costs incurred in replacing or repairing such components.
+HEAT & GLO, a brand of HEARTH & HOME TECHNOLOGIES INC., located at 20802 Kensington Boulevard, Lakeville, MN 55044, ("HEAT & GLO") warrants to the original owner that your new HEAT & GLO Gas Appliance (the "Product") will be free from defects in materials and workmanship for a period of one year from the date of installation.
+During the first year, HEAT & GLO will replace or repair, at its discretion, any defective components at its sole cost and expense, including payment of all reasonable labor costs incurred in replacing or repairing such components.
 This basic warranty is subject to the conditions, exclusions and limitations described below.

 EXTENDED LIFETIME COVERAGE.
-HEARTH & HOME TECHNOLOGIES INC warrants that the firebox, heat exchanger, log(s), and burner will not be defective in material or workmanship during the period the Product is owned by the original owner, subject to the following conditions, exclusions and limitations described below.
+HEAT & GLO warrants that the firebox, heat exchanger, log(s), and burner will not be defective in material or workmanship during the period the Product is owned by the original owner, subject to the following conditions, exclusions and limitations described below.